DNA evidence frees California man imprisoned for decades

 Hastings has maintained he was innocent since the time of his arrest.

-At the time of the victim’s autopsy, the coroner conducted a sexual assault examination and semen was detected in an oral swab, the statement said.
+At the time of the victim’s autopsy, the coroner conducted a sexual assault examination and semen was detected in an oral swab, the district attorney’s statement said.

-Hastings sought DNA testing in 2000 but the district attorney’s office denied the request.
-Hastings submitted a claim of innocence to the district attorney’s Conviction Integrity Unit last year and DNA testing last June found that the semen was not his.
+Hastings sought DNA testing in 2000 but at that time the DA’s office denied the request.
+Hastings submitted a claim of innocence to the DA’s Conviction Integrity Unit last year and DNA testing last June found that the semen was not his.

 The DNA profile was put into a state database this month and was matched to a person who was convicted of an armed kidnapping in which a female victim was placed in a vehicle’s trunk as well as the forced oral copulation of a woman.

-That suspect, whose name was not released, was sentenced to 56 years in prison for those crimes and is now dead.
+That suspect, whose name was not released, died in prison in 2020.

-The district attorney’s office said it is working with police to further investigate the involvement of the deceased person in the case.
+The district attorney’s office said it is working with police to further investigate the involvement of the dead person in the case.